 6. Maximize the Loads on Logistics Vehicles.

-Consolidating shipments and implementing real-time, dynamic routing algorithms can minimize the number of vehicles on the road.
-For instance, companies can use data analytics to optimize vehicle routes based on real-time traffic and time-slot deliveries.
+- Consolidating Shipments.
+For instance, logistics providers can implement real-time, dynamic routing algorithms to minimize the number of vehicles on the road.
+This includes operators leveraging real-time traffic conditions and time-slot deliveries.

-Another way to maximize the loads of logistics vehicles is to reduce the “air” in shipments.
-This includes maximizing the amount of goods that are packed in both shipping boxes and reusable containers.
-More and more shippers are leveraging cartonization software to minimize air in their shipment.
+- Reduce “Air” in Shipments.
+For example, operators can leverage cartonization software to maximize the amount of goods that are packed in both shipping boxes and reusable containers.
 For more details, see my article, The New World Of Package Dimensions: Need High Tech And Expertise To Stay Cost-Competitive.

 7. Reduce Use of Fossil Fuel in Last-Mile Delivery Vehicles.